-Environmental Services is designing projects in the South Portland and South Burlingame neighborhoods to repair or replace 10,800 feet, or 2 miles, of public sewer pipes that are on average 90 years old and in deteriorating condition.
-The South Portland-Burlingame Sewer Repair Project will help protect public health, water quality, and the environment by reducing the possibility of sewage releases to homes, businesses, and streets.
+Environmental Services is designing two projects in the South Portland and South Burlingame neighborhoods to repair or replace 10,800 feet, or 2 miles, of public sewer pipes that are on average 90 years old and in deteriorating condition.
+The South Portland-Burlingame Sewer Repair projects will help protect public health, water quality, and the environment by reducing the possibility of sewage releases to homes, businesses, and streets.

-The project will also install new manholes and storm drain inlets where needed, repair existing manholes and storm drain inlets, and replace some public sewer connections to private properties from the main line in the street to the curb.
+The projects will also install new manholes and storm drain inlets where needed, repair existing manholes and storm drain inlets, and replace some public sewer connections to private properties from the main line in the street to the curb.

 Engineers have determined which pipes they can move forward to construct repairs beginning in the fall of 2019.
 These pipes are labeled Phase 1 on the project map.
 Engineers have determined that several pipes will require more complex engineering and time to plan and make needed repairs.
 Factors include difficult access to sewer pipes and manholes, challenging geotechnical and topographical conditions (soils, rocks, sensitive and protected areas), environmental impact reviews, private property coordination, and coordination with other projects to reduce traffic impacts.
 These pipes are labeled Phase 2 on the project map.